Dr. Gillespie's New Assistant: Plot

 Gillespie decides to intervene in the couple's affairs, and calls Howard to his office and tells him about Claire's predicament.
 Howard assures the doctor that he loves Claire despite her history and would welcome her child in his home.
 Then Gillespie opens the door to an adjoining room and Claire steps in.
-The couple reunite and since the other two assistants have solved another hard case while Red cracked this one, Gillespie decides to keep them all three as his permanent assistants.
+The couple reunite and since the other two assistants have solved another hard case while Red cracked this one, Gillespie decides to keep all three as his permanent assistants.

 Cast

 Reception

 According to MGM records the film earned $435,000 in the US and Canada and $238,000 elsewhere, making a profit of $125,000.